OWASP/www-project-operational-technology-top-10/setup-notes.md

     <a href="https://creativecommons.org/licenses/by/4.0">CC-BY-4.0</a>.
 For any reuse or distribution, you must make clear to others the license terms of this work.
   </span><br><span style="font-size: smaller">OWASP &#174; is a registered trademark of the OWASP Foundation, Inc.</span> <span>This website uses cookies to analyze our traffic and only share that information with our analytics partners. <a href="https://github.com/OWASP/owasp-mastg/blob/master/about_cookies.md">Learn more</a>.</span>
 ~~~

+`site_url` is important as it will generate a `/sitemap.xml` which is used by search engines!

 I haven't included all the markdown extensions for code editing and stuff.